rich-coding/SQL_Functions/README.md

 # SQL_Functions
 This repository is directed to share some solutions to popular (or not) problems that we can find at the time to develop Queries in SQL.
 Principally, I use SQL Server of Microsoft, but the ideas behind the codes is the most important thing.

+These are the functions that you can find in this repository:

+1. Capitalize Letter Function (fnCapitalizeLettersV1): Convert the first letter of each word in Upper Case and the rest of the word in Lower Case.
+(Create date: oct-03-2023)